Eidigii/ASA-AB-Notes/README.md

 # ASA-AB-Notes

-All explorer notes and dossiers in Ark: Survival Ascended find the GameUserSettings.ini file in:
+All explorer notes and dossiers in Ark: Survival Ascended for Aberration map.

+Find the GameUserSettings.ini file in:
 > \Steam\steamapps\common\ARK Survival Ascended\ShooterGame\Saved\Config\Windows

 add the lines from Notes.txt to GameUserSettings.ini under header: